 As Global Workspace Analytics has recently reported, if a typical business allowed their employees to work remotely for only 50 percent of the time, they could cut costs by around $11,000 per year.
 This is because by decreasing or eliminating the expense of real estate, companies also save, by extension, on the cost of utilities, property maintenance, custodial services, and supplies.

-Common Hurdles and How to Overcome Them
+Common Problems and How to Overcome Them

 There are a few common hurdles and worries that may cause companies to hesitate when considering accepting remote work.
 Perhaps one of the most common difficulties that companies notice when transitioning to remote work is impeded communication.